PHYS3888/Tutorial_DynamicalSystems/README.md

 What are the eigenvalues of this system?
 What sort of dynamics should it have?

-Verify your prediction by inputting these parameters into the BDtoolbox and playing with initial conditions across an appropriate range.
+Verify your prediction by inputting these parameters into `BDT` and playing with initial conditions across an appropriate range.

 ## Part 2: Modelling two-person romance :couple: :two_men_holding_hands: :two_women_holding_hands: